wunderwuzzi23/mlattacks/README.md

 # Machine Learning Attack Series - Overview

-This repo contains is an index for the Husky AI Machine Learning Attack Series.

 ![Machine Learning Attack Series](https://embracethered.com/blog/images/2020/ml-attack-series.jpg)

 The code for the Husky AI server and model files are [here](https://github.com/wunderwuzzi23/huskyai).